flyteorg/flyte/docs/deployment/agents/bigquery.rst

-.. _deployment-plugin-setup-gcp-bigquery:
+.. _deployment-agent-setup-bigquery:

-Google BigQuery Plugin
+Google BigQuery Agent
 ======================

-This guide provides an overview of setting up BigQuery in your Flyte deployment.
+This guide provides an overview of setting up BigQuery agent in your Flyte deployment.
-Please note that the BigQuery plugin requires Flyte deployment in the GCP cloud;
+Please note that the BigQuery agent requires Flyte deployment in the GCP cloud;
 it is not compatible with demo/AWS/Azure.

 Set up the GCP Flyte cluster